-Note: The Education of Young Adolescents Concentration is under review and may be available in the 2012/2013 academic year.
+Note: The Education of Young Adolescents Concentration is under review and will be available in the 2013/2014 academic year.
 Specific updates will be available online when approved.
 Please consult with the program head.

 The Master of Arts degree program requires 4.0 units of coursework and a thesis.